krmaryum/90DaysOfDevOps/2026/day-32/day-32-volumes-networking.md

 ---

-## Task 2: Fix persistence with a Named Volume
+## Task 2: Named Volumes

+Fix persistence with a Named Volume

 ### 2A) Create a named volume
 First, create a Docker volume that will persist database data.